![]() | ||

 A study published in the Journal of the American Dietetic Association concluded that the Mifflin-St Jeor equation was more likely to estimate calorie needs to within 10% compared to other equations.

-How is TDEE adjusted for weight loss and gain?
+How are maintenance calories adjusted for weight loss and gain?

 In reality, weight loss is not that simple and it is impossible to estimate an accurate deficit or excess for most people.
 This rule has some disadvantages and may not be accurate for long-term weight loss plans.
 However, it is a reasonable starting point for many people.